-The first phase of financial bounty taking for the leaders began at undergraduate level on campuses mostly around the 1980s.
-These bounties were scooped from relatively small numbers of student and staff members (between 12 and 20).
-Subscriptions were very affordable and so were recruitment/joining fees; it was the discipline, conviction, honour and commitment that mattered above all.
+The first phase of financial bounty taking for the leaders began at undergraduate level on university campuses, mostly around the 1980s; some old members bear witness to its occurrences in the 1960s.
+These bounties had to trickle in from relatively small numbers of student and staff members (between 12 and 20).
+Subscriptions were very affordable, and so were recruitment/joining fees; it was the discipline, conviction, honour and commitment that mattered above all.
 As shake-down artists increased in the ranks of UCGFs, they started to recruit large numbers of members.
-UCGFs that for years or even decades kept the numbers of members sacred, say, 12, 15 or 19 at any given time started recruiting up to 100 or more members: money!
+UCGFs that for years or even decades kept the numbers of members sacred say, 12, 15 or 19 at any given time started recruiting up to 100 or more members: money!

 The third phase of financial bounty taking is very contemporary.
 It involves the use of vast sums of money involving anything from several tens of thousands of dollars to a few million dollars to execute “grand projects”.
 Even though UCGFs are artful at applying for charitable and civil society grants, they are not usually successful in winning such funds.
 The bulk of the funds for grand projects come from very extortionate subscriptions, add-ons and innumerable financial penalties.
-Annual basic individual payments to the UCGFs run as high as $700-800, yet no magazines, periodicals or other materials are produced for members use or benefit.
-Failure to pay subscriptions, add-ons or penalties routinely leads to expulsion/ excommunication from the UCGF.
+Annual necessary individual payments to the UCGFs run as high as $700-800, yet no magazines, periodicals or other materials are available for members to use or benefit.
+Failure to pay subscriptions, add-ons or penalties routinely leads to expulsion/ex-communication from the UCGF.
 Members can only return to the organisation after paying a ‘returning fee’ of up to $300 and make agreements to pay-off the existing debt [pre-expulsion] within a specified period.
 Penalties have become lucrative for UCGFs whose leaders issue them with alarming and incessant ease for the most insignificant of infringements.
 Now there is the “too much money syndrome” rearing its head.

 It is noteworthy that since the 1980s when the first phase of financial bounty taking began, leading UCGFs had chapters in most major tertiary institutions in Nigeria, thousands of active and lapsed members as alumni.
 The UCGFs then decided very deliberately to have national leaders and executives to coordinate the affairs of the numerous (and growing number of) chapters and astutely registered their organisations with what is now known as the Corporate Affairs Commission making them legal corporate entities.
 The national or international oversight provided is strictly for bounty accumulation, expansion and punishment.
-National Commissions [for bounty taking and excommunication].
-Let us wait for the coming Bounty Wars of the UCGFs and see who emerges as “Lucky“.
+National Commissions [for bounty taking and ex-communication].
+Let us wait for the coming BountyWars of the UCGFs and see who emerges as “Lucky“.